ncform/ncform/CONFIG.md

 - form-schema

 Used to describe the schema configuration data of the form.
-For the specific data structure, please refer to[ncform schema](#ncform-schema)
+For the specific data structure, please refer to [ncform schema](#ncform-schema)

 ```
 // Demo code